Alocasia zebrina (Zebra Elephant Ear) Indoor Care, Propagation, Problems & Solutions

 Temperature and Humidity

-Keep the Zebra Elephant Ear Plant away from drafts as it hates sudden changes in temperature which can cause leaf drop and reduced growth.
+Alocasia zebrina flourishes in a warmth of 15-280C.
+Below 130C, the plant may drop all its leaves and go into dormancy stage.
+Keep it away from drafts as it hates sudden changes in temperature which can cause leaf drop and reduced growth.

-Alocasia zebrina requires high humidity inorder to thrive.
-To increase humidity, set the pot on a wet pebble tray or place it in a bathroom or other moist areas in the home.
-Check out these techniques on how to raise the humidity for houseplants.
+Zebra Elephant Ear Plant requires a humidity of 60-70% to thrive.
+To increase humidity, set the pot on a wet pebble tray or grow it in a well-lit bathroom or other moist areas in the home.
+Maintain good air flow to depress fungal diseases.

 Fertilizer

-Do not during the cold season as the plant undergoes dormancy during this period and growth is minimal at this time.
+Feed Alocasia zebrina with a balanced, liquid fertilizer every 2-3 weeks in spring and summer.
+Do not feed in fall and winter as the plant undergoes dormancy during this period and growth is minimal at this time.

 Flush out accumulated salts arising from fertilizers by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes.